S1M0N38/tail.nvim/README.md

 - Auto-scrolls to the bottom of any buffer as new lines are added (if already at bottom)
 - Respects user scrolling: won't yank you back if you've moved up
-- Works on any buffer type: `nofile`, plugin buffers, etc.
+- Works on any buffer type: `nofile`, plugin buffers, etc. Your mileage may vary for "exotic" buffers like :terminal
 - Optional per-buffer timestamps: prefix newly inserted lines with the current time.
 The timestamp is drawn with virtual text, so it does not modify the file’s content.

 ## Usage